Skip to main content

 Chapter 11 bankruptcy — Reorganization bankruptcy

 You may have noticed that some companies file for bankruptcy, but are still in business—how?
-With Chapter 11 bankruptcy, a business can continue to run and borrow money as needed.
-It isn’t forced to use its assets or company investments to repay debts; however, the business is responsible for following certain obligations such as filing reports as required by the court.
-There are additional specifications when it comes to small businesses, but essentially it gives a business time to make payments towards their debt without completely stopping operations.
+With Chapter 11 bankruptcy, a business can continue to while restructuring.
+A business will propose a plan of reorganization and creditors will have a chance to vote before the plan is up for approval by the court.
+There are additional specifications, but essentially it gives a business time to make payments towards their debt without completely stopping operations.

 Chapter 9 bankruptcy — Municipalities

 Chapter 9 bankruptcy is used only for municipalities.
-It’s defined by uscourts.gov as a “political subdivision or public agency or instrumentality of a State.“ These include cities, counties, school districts and other types of municipalities.
-To file this type of bankruptcy, there needs to be a desire to adjust debts and make agreements with creditors to make and implement an actionable plan.
+Municipality defined by uscourts.gov as a “political subdivision or public agency or instrumentality of a State“ and includes cities, counties, school districts and other types of municipalities.
+A Chapter 9 bankruptcy allows a municipality to reorganize its debts and create a plan to adjust its obligations while continuing to provide essential services to its residents.

 Chapter 12 bankruptcy — Family farmers and fishermen

 Chapter 12 bankruptcy is exclusively for family farmers and family fishermen.
-It allows them to create a plan to repay debts over a period of about three years, unless a longer duration is needed (and is court approved).
+It allows them to create a plan to repay debts over a period of three to five years.

 Chapter 15 bankruptcy — International